berteh/ScribusGenerator/README.md

       -p, --pdfOnly, --noSla
                             discard Scribus SLA, generate PDF only.
 This option is not used when --fast or --noPdf is used.
+      -s, --Single          generate a single output (SLA and/or PDF) file that combines all data rows, for each source file.
       -v, --verbose         print detailed progress information on the command line.

     requirements
-    	This program requires Scribus 1.4.+ (for PDF generation only) and Python 2.7+
+    	This program requires Python 2.7+, and Scribus 1.4.+ for PDF generation only.

     examples: